IP-4 is a STATEWIDE INITIATIVE to PUT A BALLOT MEASURE on the 2024 BALLOT

-Key Features of IP-4
+Key Features of the Initiative

 - All tolls on any road or bridge are included